top of page

-Footsteps has designed and implemented several social ventures to address community challenges in the fields of Health, Environment and Education.
-Each venture has been carefully designed to not only address the social problem, but utilize the solution to build the community's capacity in addressing the problem without further donor intervention, making these communities both sustainable and resilient.
+Footsteps has designed and implemented several holistic programs and campaigns to address community challenges in the fields of Public Health, Water and Sanitation and Climate Action.
+Each porgram has been carefully designed to not only address the social problem, but utilize the solution to build the community's capacity in addressing the problem without further donor intervention, making these communities both sustainable and resilient.
 Currently, Footsteps is working on 4 main social ventures:

 Project Trishna is a social venture which addresses the challenge of safe water and sanitation access in marginalized communities.
 The social venture utilizes the platforms of Corporate Social Responsibility, donor and government funding to not only implement WASH facilities such as drinking water systems, handwashing stations, and gender equity toilets but also trains the community on how to maintain these resources both technically and financially in order to make them independent on further donor intervention in the long run.
 Trishna transforms specific WASH challenges into a capacity-building opportunity and creates resilient communities that value and ensures the benefits of WASH facilities in the long run, by intervening in community institutions such as schools, hospitals, parks, RMG factories and public sites.

 Nirapod Pani Chai (NPC) is a sister concern of Project Trishna with an exclusive partnership with Super Fresh Drinking Water to ensure safe water access in schools and hospitals across Bangladesh.

 For more information, clink on the links below: